800-800-0350

 The results of this survey provided crucial data about the experiences and needs of constituents in Minneapolis and St. Paul.

-Subsequently, with growing demand to include the LGBTQ+ community in the Minnesota Human Rights Act, the Governor's Task Force on Gay and Lesbian Minnesotans was appointed by Governor Rudy Perpich in April 1990.
+With growing demand to include the LGBTQ+ community in the Minnesota Human Rights Act, the Governor's Task Force on Gay and Lesbian Minnesotans subsequently was appointed by Governor Rudy Perpich in April 1990.
 The Task Force was asked to find whether evidence of discrimination against Gay and Lesbian persons in Minnesota existed and, if necessary, to make recommendations to better the quality of life for these Minnesotans.

 Task Force Recommendations